wai-l/saving_interest_analysis/README.md

 # UK Saving Interest Analysis
 A Python tool for analyzing savings account interest rates, tax implications, and effective returns in the UK.

-*disclaimer: This is a personal project for research purposes and should not be used as financial advice.*

 ## ✅ Use Case
 Find the best saving account at this moment based on the user's income and saving account balance, so they can decide where to put their money.